5 Ways to Pay for Unexpected Expenses

 Life is full of surprises, including unexpected expenses that can blow even the best-laid budget plans.
 Perhaps your dog gets sick, and suddenly you’re staring at a very large, unplanned vet bill.
 Or you get invited to your best friend’s wedding — only to find out it’s in Mexico.

 Unplanned expenses are part of life, but most Americans aren’t prepared for them.
-According to a report from the Federal Reserve, about 40% of adults do not have enough cash to cover a $400 expense.1 What should you do if you find yourself facing unexpected expenses?
+According to a survey from Bankrate, only about 40% of adults would cover a $1,000 expense using savings.1 What should you do if you find yourself facing unexpected expenses?
 Here are five things to try if you don’t have money to pay the bill:

 - Reduce your expenses: Set time aside to review all of your expenses.
 It might seem overwhelming, but you need to look through your credit card statements, utility and medical bills, loan payments and receipts to track everything you spend money on.
 Once you tally your expenditures, look for ways to reduce variable expenses — items like utility bills and transportation — that vary based on your usage.
 Maybe this means turning down your thermostat in the winter to cut your energy bill or carpooling to work to save on gas.
 Then, tackle discretionary expenses, those items that you want but don’t necessarily need.
 Now is the time to eliminate your daily coffee run or your weekly manicure.
 Reducing variable and discretionary expenses might not be enough to pay off the unexpected expense in full, but it should get you started.